preames/public-notes/unintended-instructions.rst

 There are three major family of approaches I'm aware of: trap-and-check, avoiding generation, and controlling reachability.
 Let's go through each in turn.

 Trap-and-check
-  Works by identifying at load time all problematic byte sequences (whether intended or misaligned), and then using some combination of breakpoint-like mechanisms to trap on execution of code around the byte sequence of interest.
-Mechanisms I'm aware of involve either hardware breakpoints, page protection tricks, or single stepping in an interrupt handler.
-In all, some kind of fault handler is reasonable for insuring that unintended instructions aren't executed (e.g. the program counter never points to the stard of the unintended instruction and instead steps through the expected instruction stream.).
+  Works by identifying at load time all problematic byte sequences (whether intended or unintended), and then using some combination of breakpoint-like mechanisms to trap on execution of code around the byte sequence of interest.
+Mechanisms I'm aware of involve either hardware breakpoints, page protection tricks, single stepping in an interrupt handler, or dynamic binary translation.
+In all, some kind of fault handler is reasonable for insuring that unintended instructions aren't executed (e.g. the program counter never points to the start of the unintended instruction and instead steps through the expected instruction stream).
   The worst case performance of such systems tends to be poor (as trapping on the hot path can be extremely expensive), but perform at native speed when unintended instructions are not in the hot path.
 They also tend to be operationally simpler as they don't require toolchain changes.

 Controlling reachability